-- Said proposed fees do not reflect the fair, reasonable, and appropriate value of the public performance or the communication to the public by telecommunication of musical or dramatico-musical works in SOCAN's repertoire. - Said proposed fees do not reasonably reflect either the amount or the type of the impact of music use by a licensee. - Said proposed fees include revenues that are unconnected to the use of musical works (e.g. product placement and sponsorship). - Further, the revenue base and fees as proposed do not reflect the business models and business realities of many services, including a company operating multiple services, that royalties should be based on amounts received by services (not paid by users) and that certain types of expenses should be excluded from revenue (e.g. app store fees, intermediate billing providers, marketing / partner commissions, and applicable taxes). - Said proposed fees also do not reflect the business models and business realities of many services, including promotional offers (including samples and demos), trials (both single and refresh), and student subscriptions. - Said proposed fees do not reflect the fact that in many cases users have already acquired the necessary rights, including by licensing them or acquiring them directly from the copyright owners or otherwise. - Said proposed fees do not adequately reflect the principle of technological neutrality in that it seeks to collect higher royalty rates from prospective users of the SOCAN Tariff 22.D.1 licence than from other users who make substantially similar uses of music, as discussed in Canadian Broadcasting Corp v SODRAC 2003 Inc, 2015 SCC 57.
+- Said proposed fees do not reflect the fair, reasonable, and appropriate value of the communication to the public by telecommunication of musical or dramatico-musical works in SOCAN's repertoire. - Said proposed fees do not reasonably reflect either the amount or the type or the impact of such communication by a licensee. - Said proposed fees do not reflect the fact that a percentage of revenue-based royalty is not an appropriate structure for all users of this tariff.

+- Said proposed fees have a "minimum fee" that is unnecessary or in the alternative, much too high. - Said proposed fees include revenues that are unconnected to the use of musical works.
+Further, the revenue base as proposed does not reflect the business models and business realities of many services, including a company operating multiple services, that royalties should be based on amounts received by services (not paid by users) and that certain types of expenses should be excluded from revenue (e.g. app store fees, intermediate billing providers, and marketing/partner commissions). - Said proposed fees do not reflect the fact that in many cases users have already acquired the necessary rights, including by acquiring them directly from the copyright owners, or through section 29.21 of the Copyright Act. - Said proposed fees do not adequately reflect the principle of technological neutrality in that it seeks to collect higher royalty rates from prospective users of the SOCAN Tariff 22.D.2 licence than from other users who make substantially similar uses of music, as discussed in Canadian Broadcasting Corp v SODRAC 2003 Inc, 2015 SCC 57.